-- a.
+a.
 Persons, firms or corporations storing, using, handling or dispensing hazardous or other regulated materials in amounts exceeding the exempt amounts specified in Sec.
 24.2.1 shall apply for approval to close such storage facility not less than thirty (30) days prior to the termination of the storage of hazardous or other regulated materials at the storage facility.
 This thirty (30) day period may be reduced or waived by the city if there are special circumstances justifying such waiver.
-The property owner of the property upon which the storage facility exists shall be responsible for the closure in the event of the facility being abandoned or when the facility operator has not complied with Secs.
-24.7.0 and 24.3.1 of this Chapter.
+The property owner of the property upon which the storage facility exists shall be responsible for the closure in the event of the facility being abandoned or when the facility operator has not complied with Sec.
+24.7.0 and 24.3.1 of this chapter.
 Such closure plan shall be acceptable to the city.
-The closure plan shall adequately describe procedures for terminating the storage of hazardous or other regulated materials in each storage facility in a manner that: - 1.
-Minimizes the need for further maintenance;
+The closure plan shall adequately describe procedures for terminating the storage of hazardous or other regulated materials in each storage facility in a manner that:

+1. Minimizes the need for further maintenance;

-- 2. Verifies that any threat to public health or safety or to the environment from residual hazardous or other regulated materials in or from the storage facility is adequately minimized or eliminated.
-The basis for this verification may include, but is not limited to, visual inspections, records review, the analytical results of soil or groundwater samples, wipe samples, etc.; and - 3.
-Demonstrates that hazardous or other regulated materials that are stored in the storage facility will be removed, disposed of, neutralized or reused in an appropriate manner and in compliance with all applicable laws, ordinances, regulations and guidelines. - b.
+2. Verifies that any threat to public health or safety or to the environment from residual hazardous or other regulated materials in or from the storage facility is adequately minimized or eliminated.
+The basis for this verification may include, but is not limited to, visual inspections, records review, the analytical results of soil or groundwater samples, wipe samples, etc.; and b.
 Upon completion of the closure plan, proof of proper removal and transport of all hazardous materials, tanks, sumps, reservoirs, containers and equipment which stored, handled or dispensed hazardous or other regulated materials shall be submitted.
-This may include, but is not limited to, hazardous waste manifests and bills of lading. - c.
-Upon completion of the closure plan, the fire chief or designee may require the facility operator or property owner of facilities which stored, handled or dispensed poisonous or acutely hazardous materials to include one (1) of the following statements in the closure documentation, signed by an independent industrial hygienist: - 1.
-"This facility has been adequately closed using currently acceptable practices and is in compliance with local, state and federal guidelines.
-In my professional opinion, remaining contamination (if any) poses an insignificant health risk based on the quantity, toxicity and location of the contamination as well as the proposed use and potential activities of persons on the site"; or - 2.
-"In my professional opinion, contamination has been found which may pose a significant health risk, based on the quantity, toxicity and location of the contamination as well as the proposed use of the site and potential activities of persons on the site.
-Further remedial action is warranted to reduce this risk to acceptable levels and to comply with local, state and federal guidelines, regulations and laws."
+This may include, but is not limited to, hazardous waste manifests and bills of lading. c.
+Upon completion of the closure plan, the fire chief or his/her designee may require the facility operator or property owner of facilities which stored, handled or dispensed poisonous or acutely hazardous materials to include one (1) of the following statements in the closure documentation, signed by an independent industrial hygienist: